dianashams/missing-data-in-healthcare/README.md

-# Missing data in healthcare
+# Prediction of the survival outcomes in the presence of missing data.
+Which combinations of imputation and prediction algorithms work best?

 ##### Keywords: prediction modelling, missing data imputation, survival analysis, machine learning